UTKcataloging/mods_to_rdf/docs/source/contents/5_technical_metadata_properties.rst

 Video files do not have a standard height across the repository, but height is important for display in certain viewers.

-Height is unecessary for images because that should be supplied by the image server.
+Height is unnecessary for images because that should be supplied by the image server.

 Justification
 -------------